What’s in this article

 2. Internal Controls

 Most business audits require an auditor to assess the effectiveness of the company’s internal control.
 Internal controls are ‘rules’ that are put in place in the company’s daily operations to allow the company to produce fair and accurate financial statements and prevent theft of assets.
-If a weakness in any internal control is found, it must be disclosed immediately to avoid any further misstatements.
+However, if a weakness in any internal control is found, it must be disclosed immediately to avoid any further misstatements.

 Analysis of Material Misstatement Risks